 Common Causes of Burns

 Fire and flame injuries are most common, followed by scalds, contact with a hot object, and electrical injuries.
 The vast majority of burn injuries happen in the home, and can be caused by many different things including heat, chemicals, electricity, and friction.

 To understand different kinds of burns, it is helpful to know about skin.

 Skin is the largest organ of the body.
-The average adult has 18 square feet of skin which accounts for 16 percent of the total body weight.
+The average adult has 18 square feet of skin, which accounts for 16 percent of total body weight.

 Lacerations, abrasions or burns alter the skin's ability to protect and buffer you from your surroundings.

 - The epidermis is the thin top layer of the skin.

 - The dermis is the thicker under-layer.
 It contains the sweat glands, hair follicles and nerve endings that feel pain.

 - The subcutaneous tissue (or hypodermis) is the next layer.
 This fat layer helps the body to maintain temperature.
 Underneath the subcutaneous layer is muscle and bone.